johnelliotbaker/snahpper/README.md

 ## Usage
-Depending on the way python3 has been installed snahpper can be launched simply by double clicking the Crawler.py
+Depending on the way python3 has been installed snahpper can be launched simply by double clicking the Snahpper.py

 or issuing a command in terminal

-    python3 Crawler.py
+    python3 Snahpper.py

-The Crawler.py will generate html files for viewing.
+The Snahpper.py will generate index.html file for viewing.